stufus/getgit/README.md

 # Operation
 Essentially, the code performs the following steps:
 1. Use the API to list the first page of projects that this token has access to
 2. Go through each project and either git clone or git pull.
-2a.
 This works by adding the request to a concurrent pool which runs in multiple threads.
 3. Use the API to see if the wiki exists for that project.
 If so, git clone/git pull that too.
 4. Once the pool is all done, use the API to go to the next page and continue.

+If you want to use HTTPS rather than SSH, change the code to use the https url.
+You would need to have an SSH key that works too, e.g. using ssh-agent.

 # Bugs
 Probably, and you'll need to customise the code if you want to do anything different.